-Chogha Zanbil is a magnificent, 3300-year-old ancient Elamite complex located 30 kilometres south-east of the ancient city of Susa in the Khuzestan province of western Iran.
+Chogha Zanbil is a magnificent, 3300-year-old ancient Elamite complex located 30 kilometres southeast of the ancient city of Susa in the Khuzestan province of western Iran.
 The principal element of this complex is an enormous brick ziggurat, a large stepped pyramidal temple dedicated to the Elamite divinity Inshushinak, the protector and patron god of Susa.
-The Chogha Zanbil ziggurat is considered to be the best-preserved of its kind and the finest surviving testimony to the once-great Elamite civilization.
-In 1979, Chogha Zanbil became the first Iranian site to be inscribed on the UNESCO World Heritage List.
+The Chogha Zanbil ziggurat is considered the best-preserved and the finest surviving testimony to the once-great Elamite civilization.
+In 1979, Chogha Zanbil became the first Iranian site inscribed on the UNESCO World Heritage List.

 Coordinates: 32° 0′ 30″ N, 48° 31′ 15″ E

-The complex of Chogha Zanbil occupied a total area of 100 hectares and consisted of a large, five storeys high stepped pyramid temple, monumental palaces, temples and tombs made from thousands of mud bricks of the same dimensions.
+The complex of Chogha Zanbil occupied a total area of 100 hectares.
+It consisted of a large, five-storey high, stepped pyramid temple, monumental palaces, temples and tombs made from thousands of mud bricks of the same dimensions.
 Three concentric enclosure walls protected the whole complex with an outer wall of about 4 kilometres in circumference.
-The inner zone was centered on the ziggurat and included a series of temples as well a large open courtyard.
+The inner zone was centred on the ziggurat and included a series of temples and a large open courtyard.
 This central zone was enclosed by a wall that originally measured 520 metres and had six gates.
 The middle zone (temenos), which held eleven temples dedicated to lesser gods, was also surrounded by a wall that originally measured 1,625 metres long and 10 metres high.
-Four gates led from the temenos to the outer zone which had royal palaces and a funerary palace containing five subterranean royal tombs.
+Four gates led from the temenos to the outer zone, with royal palaces and a funerary palace containing five subterranean royal tombs.

-The imposing ziggurat originally measured 105.2 metres on each side and about 53 metres in height, over five levels, and was crowned with a temple dedicated to Inshushinak.
+The imposing ziggurat originally measured 105.2 metres on each side and about 53 metres in height over five levels.
+It was crowned with a temple dedicated to Inshushinak.
 A single stairway in the middle of each of the ziggurat’s four sides led to the top of the first story.
 Only priests and royalty had access to the highest level.
 The site also featured an offering platform where bulls and goats would have been sacrificed.
-The ziggurat was given a facing of baked bricks, a number of which have cuneiform characters giving the names of deities in the Elamite and Akkadian languages.
+The ziggurat was given a facing of baked bricks, several with cuneiform characters giving the names of deities in the Elamite and Akkadian languages.
 Every 11th row of outer bricks was stamped with an inscription.
-Only the few scribes would have been able to read them.
+Only a few scribes would have been able to read them.

 I, Untash Napirisha, king of Anshan and Susa, constructed the holy city of Untash Napirisha in which I built a golden temple tower enclosed within an inner and outer wall.
 I dedicated the city to Napirisha and Inshushinak.
 May these gods accept this, the fruit of my labor, as an offering.